-The new building on Goldhawk Road opened in spring 2016 and comprises:
+The building, which is situated on Goldhawk Road, opened in spring 2016 and comprises:

 Many first year students choose to live here so they can meet other students and grow accustomed to living in London.

 Prince Consort Village is staffed 24 hours a day, and the in-house team and residence manager are dedicated to the pastoral care and wellbeing of residents.

 Regular events are organised and the Reception team is on hand daily to make students’ lives as easy and comfortable as possible.

 Students who would like to register their interest should contact Campus Living Villages, who manage Prince Consort Village, and not the Royal College of Music.

 Hear from the residents of Prince Consort Village

 See and hear what life is like at our hall of residence from the perspective of the students who live there